Welcome To My Little Corner Of The World!

 When a British plane crashes in Brussels Park, Eve is the first to reach the downed plane and is shocked to discover she recognizes the badly injured pilot.
 British RFC Captain Simon Forrester is now a prisoner of war, and Eve knows he could be shot as a spy at any time.
 She risks her own life to hide him from the Germans, but as the danger mounts and the secrets between them grow, their chance of survival looks grim.
 And even if they do make it out alive, the truth of what lies between them may be more than any love can overcome."

-I don't often get the time for a "field trip," but I especially enjoyed doing my research on planes.
+I don't often get time for a "field trip," but I especially enjoyed my research on planes.
 Here's a photograph taken of me at Oregon's Tillamook Air Museum, where I got to see up close a restored Nieuport 11 bi-plane from WWI.
 It's exciting to imagine that my story hero, Simon, might have flown an aircraft like this at some point during the Great War!

 Antwerp is a city that pops up in my story, and I came across this photograph I took of the Belgian city years ago on a trip to Europe.
 I'm afraid the weather was a bit gray that day, but you can see from the Guild houses the amazing late-Gothic architecture!